metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

 Abstract Algorithm
 ~~~~~~~~~~~~~~~~~~

 An abstract algorithm is a spec.
-Providing this alone can be useful because other developrs can provide different
+Providing this alone can be useful because other developers can provide different
 implementations of it.
 Read more about abstract algorithms :ref:`here<algorithms>`.
 However, abstract algorithms
 cannot be used without at least one implementation, so it's highly recommended to provide at least 1 concrete
 implementation when introducing a new abstract algorithm.